Planning to Fairly Allocate: Probabilistic Fairness in the Restless Bandit Setting: Experimental Evaluation

 \section{Experimental Evaluation}

 In this section, we empirically demonstrate that \textsc{ProbFair} enforces the probabilistic fairness constraint introduced in Section~\ref{sec:rmabModel} with minimal loss in total expected reward, relative to fairness-aware alternatives.
 We begin by identifying our comparison policies, evaluation metrics, and datasets.
-We then present results from three experiments: (1) \textsc{ProbFair} versus fairness-inducing alternative policies, holding the cohort fixed and considering fairness-aligned sets of hyperparameters; (2) \textsc{ProbFair} evaluated on a breadth of cohorts representing different types of patient populations; and (3) \textsc{ProbFair} when fairness is \emph{not} enforced (i.e., $\ell = 0$), to examine the cost of state agnosticism.
+We then present results from three experiments: (1) \textsc{ProbFair} versus fairness-inducing alternative policies, holding the cohort fixed and considering fairness-aligned sets of hyperparameters; (2) \textsc{ProbFair} evaluated on a breadth of cohorts representing different types of patient populations; and (3) \textsc{ProbFair} when fairness is \emph{not} enforced (i.e., $\ell = 0$), to examine the cost of state agnosticism.\footnote{Code to reproduce our empirical results is provided at \url{https://github.com/crherlihy/prob_fair_rmab}.}